cintajune10/cinta.github.io/index.md

 <img src="images/Student analysis.jpg?raw=true"/>

-- Using EDA algorith analyse the marks scored by the students in college.
+- Using EDA algorithm analyse the marks scored by the students in college.
 - To understand the influcense of various factors like economic, personal and social on the students performance.
 - To predict the major factors influencing the test scores and to improve students performance in eact test.